svendahlstrand/10-print-game-boy/docs/pretty-source.md

 A port of the famous one-liner `10 PRINT CHR$(205.5+RND(1)); : GOTO 10`,
 originally written in BASIC for the Commodore 64 during the early 1980s.
-For more about that and how this project came to be, consult the [README][readme].
+For more about that and how this project came to be, consult the README.

 Some assembly required
 ----------------------